 Price, per person.
-Two sharing: £3,390 or £3,110 without flights.
-Single occupancy: £3,870 or £3,590 without flights.
+Two sharing: £3,760 or £3,480 without flights.
+Single occupancy: £4,390 or £4,110 without flights.

-Included: flights (Euro Traveller) with British Airways (Airbus 320); travel by rail (first class) between Florence and Rome; travel by private coach or minibus; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.
+Included: flights (Euro Traveller) with British Airways (Airbus 320); travel by rail between Florence and Rome; travel by private coach or minibus; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.

-Accommodation: Hotel San Domenico,

-Urbino (viphotels.it): a 4-star hotel converted

-from a monastery building and the best

-to be found right in the centre of the city.

-Hotel Santa Maria Novella, Florence

-(hotelsantamarianovella.it): a delightful 4-star

-hotel in a very central location.
-Hotel Bernini

-Bristol (berninibristol.com): 5-star hotel

-excellently located on the Piazza Barberini.
+Accommodation: Hotel San Domenico, Urbino (viphotels.it): a 4-star hotel converted from a monastery building and the best to be found right in the centre of the city.
+Hotel Santa Maria Novella, Florence (hotelsantamarianovella.it): a delightful 4-star hotel in a very central location.
+Donna Camilla Savelli (https://vretreats.com/donna-camillasavelli): A pleasingly restored former baroque monastery, now 4-star hotel, set at the foot of the Janiculum hill in Trastevere.
 Single rooms throughout are doubles for sole use.